frewce/it3038c-scripts/README.md

       print(website + ': ' + socket.gethostbyname(website) + computer)
       user_input = (input("Are you done? "))

-  Type no to keep looking up ip addresses, and when you get tired type anything besides "no" or "No" to leave.
+  Type no to keep looking up ip addresses, and when you get tired type anything besides "yes" or "Yes" to leave.
   Theres a farewell message.

     else: